 Kim recommends that to keep you and your family on track and fueled with the best nutrition, planning is the first step.
 She has developed an easy-to-use meal planner that will help you choose meals and recipes that make your family-work-kitchen balance easier, while also distributing your protein intake throughout the day.

 Registered Dietitians, like Kim, have put together this 7-Day Meal Plan to take out all the guess work.
 It's detailed with what to eat, and when, including snacks!
 And there's lots of great beef recipes and ways for you to customize your protein, grain or fruit/vegetable choices.
 Enjoy your favorite foods and fuel your life, fitness and family.

 This family-friendly meal solution puts fresh steak and summer fruits together in a colorful, easy-to-eat kabob that's great on the grill or stove-top grill pan.
 Moms will appreciate the nutrition-packed meal that's easy and fast, while kids will love the fun flavor combination.

 Incorporating lean red meat into a Mediterranean-style eating pattern has been show to help support heart health.
 Take a look at this collection of Mediterranean Diet-inspired recipes that feature fruits, vegetables, whole grains, nuts and seeds as well as a healthy dose of lean beef.

 "New research in the American Journal of Clinical Nutrition shows that lean red meat can support heart health when it’s included in a Mediterranean-style eating pattern.
 The Mediterranean style of eating is one of the healthiest ways to eat in the world.
 This is great news for my clients who enjoy beef and are interested in preventing heart disease and improving overall health." - Kim Larson, RDN, NBC-HWC

-The Mediterranean diet is one of the most popular eating patterns.
+The Mediterranean diet is one of the world's most popular eating patterns.
 It is often described as being rich in fruits, vegetables, whole grains, nuts/seeds and olive oil, and lower in sweets, sodium and red meat.
 Interestingly, many Mediterranean countries eat about the same amount of red meat, or more, as the United States, but those countries pair red meat with more fresh vegetables and fruits, whole grains and healthy oils.